roshan-rs-git/Topic-Modelling-Arxiv-Abstracts-BERTopic/README.md

-# 📚 Topic Modelling Arxiv Abstracts Using BERTopic
+# 📚 Topic Modelling ArXiv Abstracts Using BERTopic

 This project analyzes 2.7M arXiv research papers by clustering their abstracts using BERTopic to uncover hidden thematic trends, while leveraging categories as labels for validation.
 The goal is to map the evolution of scientific topics and identify interdisciplinary connections in large-scale academic literature.
-This project applies modern topic modeling techniques to a large-scale collection of arXiv paper abstracts (~2.7 million), with the goal of automatically clustering them into meaningful topics and generating human-readable labels.

 ## 🚀 Overview